splacito12/SamanthaP./README.md

 Project Description:
 -This project is meant to decrypt and encrypt a message inputted by the user using an implemented key.
   - We will be encrypting the given message by using the Ei = (Pi + Ki) mod 26 and Di = (Ei - Ki + 26) mod 26 equation and implimenting it into our program using simple terms.
-We     will then use for loops for the equation and the if statements for the keyword.
+We     will then use for loops for the equation, the if statements for the keyword, and the push back function to push the given message and encryption into a vector.

 Authors:
 Samantha Placito Melendrez